The Truth About Writers’ Conferences

 Once you’ve got your pitch, practice it in front of a mirror or a friend.
 Be confident.
 Enunciate and be succinct.
 Your goal is to present yourself as talented, confident, creative, and professional.
 Now get on the conference website and look for the attending agent/editor list.
 Research them all – with the ease of use of Google, you really have no excuse.
 Do it, because if you get a moment to talk to an agent, you want to be prepared to talk about books they’ve sold or specific areas of professional interest to them.
 Agents are people too – they feel good if someone has genuinely taken the time to learn about them.

 Finally, line up the candidates that match your work, find a photo if you can so that you can recognize them at the conference.
-Don’t be afraid to single them out (btw, this doesn’t mean you should stalk them in the bathroom, but do find them at the right time like during a break or a mingling session), and remember that they are there because they are looking for new talent (yes, that means you).
+Don’t be afraid to talk to them (btw, this doesn’t mean you should stalk them in the bathroom, but do find them at the right time like during lunch or mingling session), and remember that they are there because they are looking for new talent (yes, that means you).
 Get yourself noticed in a good way – ask questions during a seminar or introduce yourself to as many people as you can during breaks.
 Participate in author/agent sessions.
 Be friendly and personable.
 In any business, people connect with people.

 Finally, the last key thing after you’ve wowed a bunch of top NY agents, don’t forget to follow up with anyone you’ve met after the conference.
 If you’re querying an agent who told you to query them, mention when and where you met them in your query.
 On the flip side of this, NEVER make up that you’ve met someone because they have ways and means of finding you out.
 Trust me, you don’t want to be that person.
 Even if you don’t query a specific agent/editor/author that you’ve met, still send them an email to say thanks or that it was nice to meet them.
 I cannot stress how important networking is in this business (in any business for that matter).
 See my post on networking.